danielyouk/machine_learning_daniel/README.md

 - Efficiently use data and metrics to evaluate and improve machine learning models.
 - Build and deploy machine learning applications to solve real-world problems.

+## Further Ideas to be added

+- bias-variance-tradeoff

 ## Get Involved

 - **Contributions**: As the repository is under active development, we welcome contributions from students and experts alike.
 Feel free to fork the repository and submit pull requests.